loveencounterflow/letsfreezethat/README.md

 in LetsFreezeThat at a later point in time).

-What I wanted was a library so small that performance was probably optimal; turns out 50 LOC is generous for a functional subset of `immeer`.
+What I wanted was a library so small that performance was probably optimal; turns out 50 LOC is generous for a functional subset of `immer`.

 ## Usage